7 Things You Can't Say About China - February 18th, Hour 2

 He is serving the public's interest, which is his solemn duty.

-Uh because Musk wasn't Senate confirmed under the appointments clause.
+Democrats say, oh, no, you can't do that because Musk wasn't Senate confirmed under the Appointments Clause.

-there is a large body of law that says the president can absolutely on his own without senate confirmation confer administrative powers to others So you may see a few early setbacks by lower court judges who are hostile to Trump.
+So you may see a few early setbacks by lower court judges who are hostile to Trump.

-Uh, and he knew this would happen.
+And he knew this would happen.

 He knew that liberals would run to their favorable judges and cry that he's stopping our fraud.

-Ultimately, the Supreme Court will weigh in, and that I think is where Trump will prevail.
+Ultimately, the Supreme Court will weigh in, and that, I think, is where Trump will prevail.

 He will be able to do exactly what he promised to do.